 Spotlight: Mark Dean

-Engineering, Innovation, and Societal Impact
+Engineering, Innovation, and Social Impact

 Dr. Mark E Dean is the Interim Dean of the Tickle College of Engineering and a John Fisher Distinguished Professor at the University of Tennessee, Knoxville.
 His research focus is in advanced computer architecture (beyond Von Neumann systems), data centric computing and computational sciences.

 Prior to joining UT, Dr. Dean was Chief Technology Officer of the Middle East and Africa for IBM and an IBM Fellow.
 In this role he was responsible for technical strategy, technical skills development and exploring new technology based solutions for the region.
 These responsibilities include the development of solutions specific for the emerging needs of the businesses and cultures in industry segments such as mobile services (banking, healthcare, education, government), natural resource management (oil, gas, mining, forest, water), cloud based business services, and security (fraud protection, risk management, privacy, cybersecurity).